willjnz/carto-wj/README.md

-# An application developed using Deck.gl for Carto
+# An application developed using Deck.gl for Carto HR

 It is written using React and Typescript.
 Please contact will.jones@hotmail.co.nz for any questions.